Machine-Maker/regexp-nfa-utilities/README.md

 ## Runtime/Algorithim Information
 The program should serve as a basic implementation, that can be optimized for various purposes specific to the languages being represented.
 For example; adding string pre-processing, indexing into certain parts of the NFA, and lazy construction are example methods to be of use for certain pattern-matching applications.

+Kleene’s Theorem asserts that for every regular expression, there is an equivalent deterministic finite automaton (DFA), and vice versa.
+The construction of a DFA for RegEx gives us a linear runtime algorithm to test for string membership in a regular expression but it suffers from a potential exponential size increase in the number of states when constructed from complex regular expressions.
+The more practical NFA-based approach, as demonstrated in our coursework and from the source text, Introduction to Theory of Computation (Sipzer), is the implementation of the algorithm we utilized to test strings.

 ## Acknowledgements

 Dr. Ravi <br>